Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Is CoolSculpting or Liposuction Better?

 Belly fat removal continues to be one of the most sought-after cosmetic procedures in the United States.
 This has led to the emergence of new services, such as CoolSculpting.
 The idea is simple: freeze the unwanted fat and let the body flush it out over time.
 No surgery needed.
 But how does it compare to older, more established fat removal methods like liposuction?
 Not so well, it turns out.
-We’ve looked at the research to give you some answers.
+Our staff at NuBody Concepts Cosmetic Surgery in Nashville and Memphis has looked at the research to compare liposuction to fat freezing and to give you some answers.

 The Basics: Liposuction vs Fat Freezing

-Liposuction is a one-time, minimally-invasive procedure to remove unwanted fat.
-Many patients opt to target several areas like abdomen, thighs, bra bulges, or arm flab in one session.
+Traditional Liposuction is a one-time, minimally-invasive plastic surgery to remove unwanted fat.
+Many patients opt to target several areas like abdomen, outer thighs, breast procedures, or arm flab in one session.
 Most surgeons combine different lipo techniques for best results.

 Water liposuction uses a liquid solution to break up and flush out the fat cells from under the skin.
 Laser and radio frequency assisted lipo use heat to destroy fat cells and tighten the skin.
 You will typically receive a local anesthetic and/or light IV sedation to eliminate discomfort during the procedure.